Electroconvulsive Therapy (ECT)

 2. Bilateral ECT is when the electric current passes through both sides of your brain.
 It may be high or moderate dose bilateral ECT.

-One concern is that some patients undergoing ECT are still started on an electrical current that exceeds their seizure threshold, leading to long-term side effects.
+One concern is that some patients undergoing electroconvulsive treatment are started on an electrical current that exceeds their seizure threshold, leading to long-term side effects.

 While short-term memory loss is sometimes a side effect of ECT, some patients may experience severe memory loss that lasts for longer periods of time.
 Cardiovascular complications and cognitive impairment can also occur a small fraction of the time.
 Elderly patients are at an increased risk of experiencing complications.